luiscastilho/dungeoneering/docs/index.md

 ### Linux

-In older versions of dungeoneering you had to install an specific version of GStreamer to be able to use animated maps.
-Since version 1.4.0, GStreamer comes bundled with dungeoneering for Linux.
-So it should work with the instructions above.
-If it doesn't, create an issue, please.
+To run dungeoneering on Linux, you will need to install GStreamer v0.10.
+It's an older version of GStreamer so it might be difficult to find the right packages to install.
+If you are using Ubuntu 18.04 or 20.04, [this script](releases/ubuntu_install_prereqs.sh) should install everything you need.
+If you are using another Linux distribution, create an issue please and I will try to help.